X-Sharp/XSharpPublic/Runtime/XSharp.Rdd/DbfCdx/CdxReadme.txt

 There are 3 types of tree pages: Branch (0), Root (1) and Leaf(2).
   Unused pages have the type -1 (0xFF)

-- The first page in the file is the FILE Header (Bag Header).
-This is a special version of the Tag Header.
-  The keysize is fixed to 10 (which is the tag length) The root points to the list of tags (which is a LEAF page) The freepage points to the list of free pages at BAG level.

-- The list of tags is a LEAF page (see below)
-  It has a special NodeAttr (a combination of Root and Leaf 1 +2 = 3) Each tag is reprented as a key (the tag name) and the recno is an an index to the tag header leftPtr and RightPtr are normally empty (unless there are VERY MANY tags) Duplicate and Trail are used like normal Leaf pages.
-The filler = ' '

-- The TAG Header contains some flags and a pointer to the top page of the tag. it is followed by a page with the key expression and for expression.
-The positions of these strings in this second page are in the first page type    description         start   length
+- The TAG header and Root of the orderbag have the same structure and are both 2 pages. they contain some flags and a pointer to the top page of the tag. it is followed by a page with the key expression and for expression.
+The positions of these strings in this second page are in the first page.
+  Some of these values are meaningless in the root of the orderbag (there is no index expression) but the fields are there and the KeyExprLen, ForExprPos and ForExpLen are all set to 1 in the root page.
+  The root node in the File header points to the list of tags, the root node in the tag header points to the first page of the tag.
+This can be either a BRANCH or a LEAF page.
+The TagList is  special LEAF page.

+        type    description         start   length
         =====================================================================
 		long	root;		        0x00	4       offset of the root node